weweb-assets/ww-chat-ai/AI.md

 Special Features:

 -   User status indicator (online, offline, away, busy)
+-   Chat partner detection that automatically updates the header based on conversation participants
+-   Group chat support with customizable display template and participant count
 -   Message grouping by sender
 -   Date separators with "Today", "Yesterday", or date labels, fully customizable
 -   Empty message state with customizable text and styling
 -   File attachments with image preview support
 -   Auto-scrolling to latest messages
+-   Context menu support via right-click events on messages
 -   Responsive input that expands as user types
 -   Shift+Enter support for multiline messages
 -   Customizable styling for all elements